So Business List. Observation in the Workplace with Station Observation Checklist

 In short, let's recall the main points of the article.
 The observation checklist is necessary to help managers improve the efficiency of organization at all levels.

-By the way, the entire structure of the OCs is a tree of checklists.
+By the way, the entire structure of the SOCs is a tree of checklists.
 There is a separate post about them in the blog.
 Today, we have a great example of such a tool.

 A detailed description of the observation checklist is good, but implementing it is much more difficult than writing.
 Alexander Kasyanov can help you start with this and other standardization tools.
 Write to him directly: @drkasianov.